Best Voice Journaling Apps in 2025 (Updated for 2026)

 AudioDiary bills itself as a simple-but-intelligent voice journal — you talk, and it handles the rest.
 That’s broadly accurate.
 The core experience is streamlined: record an entry, and the app transcribes it, analyzes the content, and surfaces insights and suggested goals based on what you said.

 The AI analysis is the distinguishing feature here.
 After each entry, AudioDiary offers personalized feedback in a tone you choose — therapist, friend, life coach — and identifies patterns across entries over time.
-Users highlight the “therapist feature,” which identifies trends and offers meaningful goals based on what’s happening across your entries.
 For people who want their journaling to actively drive behavior change rather than just serve as a record, this is genuinely useful.

 On privacy, AudioDiary states that recordings are encrypted in transit and at rest, stored on Amazon AWS servers, and that they do not sell, share, or monetize journal entries in any way.
 They also have a GDPR-compliant agreement with their AI partner specifying that entries cannot be used for model training.